 When it gets later in the day on Saturday, and it's looking like you won't sell much of the items you have left, this is a great time to consider accepting offers.
 Cross out prices, put a sign up that says "1/2 off," and tell people who stop by that you are open to offers.
 If you plan to donate your items after the sale, this is a great way to make a little bit of extra money before you get rid of what's left.

 Offer Bags and Change

 Spend the month or so before your garage sale saving plastic grocery store bags.
-Your shoppers will really appreciate having one and they may even buy more items since they have an easy way to carry them back the car.
+Your shoppers will appreciate having one, and they may even buy more items since they have an easy way to carry them back to the car.